shenzhuangzhi1/docker-compose-etcd/README.md

 # docker-compose-etcd
-A repository to quickly build a etcd
+A repository to quickly build an etcd